 Foods that have a low glycemic index, such as whole grains and oats, also tend to be whole-food carbs and are digested slowly, keeping your blood sugar lower and more stable.
 Foods with a score of 55 or below have a low glycemic index.
 You can check the score of a variety of foods at glycemicindex.com.

-While it may be helpful to use the glycemic rating as a reference point when making food choices, your diet should not be based solely upon their glycemic rating.
+While it may be helpful to use the glycemic rating as a reference point when making food choices, you should not base your diet solely upon it.
 This number provides information on how a food potentially affects blood sugar.
-For example, while drinking carrot juice will definitely have an effect on blood sugar, it is also packed with beta-carotene and other nutrients, making it a healthier alternative to soda, fruit drinks or artificially sweetened beverages.
+For example, while drinking carrot juice will definitely have an effect on blood sugar, it is also packed with beta-carotene and other nutrients, making it a healthier alternative to soda, fruit drinks, or artificially sweetened beverages.

-Those who have health issues related to blood sugar control can utilize the glycemic index as a guide to help manage their condition:
+Those who have health issues related to blood sugar control can utilize the glycemic index as a guide to help manage their condition by:

-- Substitute low-glycemic, high-fiber foods, such as vegetables, low-glycemic fruits, beans and whole grains, for higher-glycemic options.
+Substituting low-glycemic, high-fiber foods, such as vegetables, low-glycemic fruits, beans, and whole grains, for higher-glycemic options.

-- Nuts and Seeds: almonds, cashews, peanuts, pistachios, walnuts, pumpkin seeds, chia seeds, sunflower seeds, flaxseeds
+Nuts and seeds: almonds, cashews, peanuts, pistachios, walnuts, pumpkin seeds, chia seeds, sunflower seeds, and flaxseeds

-- Dairy and dairy-free alternatives: yogurt; almond, soy and cow’s milk
+Dairy and dairy-free alternatives: yogurt; almond, soy, coconut, and cow’s milk